crgz/abbreviated_dates/README.md

 ## How To Use

 The most straightforward way to parse dates is to use the abbreviated_dates:parse() predicate, that wraps around most of the functionality of the module.
-Querying for: **"['./prolog/demo.pl'], solutions('11-09, št')."** generates a table with all possible interpretations for the given date:
+This example shows a basic usage of the library to parse the date: *"11-09, št"*:

 ```prolog
 ?- ['./prolog/demo.pl'], solutions('11-09, št').